AARCodec/amxx-teamswitch/README.md

 # amxx-teamswitch
 Automate team switch in a competitive environment (Per @Carl's view).

+Scores are preserved.
+Money is reset along with losing team bonuses.
+Weapons are disarmed.

 # Console Variables
 mp_game_max_rounds (Default: 15) | Amount of rounds total that can be played.
 If no team reaches mp_game_win_limit.